MIS Dental Implants are a very popular dental restoration

 Cheapest MIS Dental Implant price in Poland is € 549.
 Average MIS Dental Implant cost in Poland is € 693 where prices can go as high as € 800.

-With FlyMedi, you can connect with 4 Dentistry centers in Poland that are offering MIS Dental Implant procedures.
-These Dentistry centers are accredited by international standard-setting bodies including ICOI and ISO 9001:2008.
+With FlyMedi, you can connect with 5 Dentistry centers in Poland that are offering MIS Dental Implant procedures.
+These Dentistry centers are accredited by international standard-setting bodies including ISO 9001:2008 and ICOI.
 Popular MIS Dental Implant destinations in Poland include Warsaw, Szczecin and Gdynia.

 Prices listed on this page are the average price for MIS Dental Implant.
 Clinics may require more details regarding your medical condition in order to provide you with a personalized MIS Dental Implant quote.
 For a more accurate MIS Dental Implant price quote, please click HERE.